 '''

-./Microsemi-SoftConsole-v5.3.0.31-Linux-x86-Installer --mode console
+./Microsemi-SoftConsole-v5.2.0.15-Linux-x86-Installer --mode console

 '''

-5. Follow the installer GUI wizard or console mode instructions on screen.
-If the installer does not appear on screen, then double check that all the required dependent packages/libraries were installed as explained previously.

-6. If necessary, run the installer in debug mode to diagnose problems with running it:
+- Follow the installer GUI wizard or console mode instructions on screen.
+If the installer does not appear on screen, then double check that all the required dependent packages/libraries were installed as explained previously. - 6.
+If necessary, run the installer in debug mode to diagnose problems with running it:

-./Microsemi-SoftConsole-v5.3.0.31-Linux-x86-Installer --debugconsole
+./Microsemi-SoftConsole-v5.2.0.15-Linux-x86-Installer --debugconsole

-- 7. If, after installing, the desktop shortcuts do not appear or work correctly then log out and back in again first. - If still there is a problem, make sure the xdg-utils are installed and reinstall the SoftConsole.
-The installer requires the xdg-utils to create shortcuts and menus, but the supported distributions have it already installed by default.
+7. If, after installing, the desktop shortcuts do not appear or work correctly then log out and back in again first.